reframejs/reframe/readme.md

  - **Building**
    <br/>
-   Reframe transpiles and bundles the browser static assets.
+   Reframe transpiles and bundles.
 (Uses webpack.)
  - **Server**
    <br/>
-   Reframe sets up a Node.js server serving the browser static assets and your pages' HTML.
+   Reframe sets up a Node.js server serving static assets and your pages' HTML.
 (Uses hapi.)
  - **Routing**
    <br/>
    Reframe routes URLs to your pages.

 Reframe **doesn't** take care of:

- - View logic / state management
+ - View logic / state management.
    <br/>
-   It's up to you to manage the state of your interactive views (or use Redux / MobX).
+   It's up to you to manage the state of your views (or use Redux / MobX).
- - Database
+ - Database.
    <br/>
    It's up to you to create, populate, and query databases.
-   (You can add API endpoints to the hapi server that Reframe creates.)
+   (You can add RESTFul/GraphQL API endpoints to the hapi server that Reframe creates.)

 ### Plugins